AdobeDocs/real-time-cdp-collaboration.en/help/guide/setup/onboard-audiences.md

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_import_audience_mapping_apply_transformation"
 >title="Apply transformation"
->abstract="When importing *non-hashed* fields from your source, use this option to have Real-Time CDP Collaboration apply the hashing and transform the plain fields into hashed fields."
+>abstract="When sourcing *non-hashed* fields, use this option to have Collaboration apply the hashing and transform the plain fields into hashed fields."

 >[!CONTEXTUALHELP]
 >id="rtcdp_collaboration_import_audience_mapping_identity_namespaces"